 Considering how addiction skews your thinking and emotions, entering addiction treatment can be one of the most difficult decisions you’ll make in your life.
 As important as it may be, treatment myths about addiction recovery can feed these doubts and make the choice all the more difficult.

-Gaining a clear understanding about addiction recovery means dispelling any myths that breed misinformation.
-According to Tarrant County College, common misconceptions about addiction recovery include:
+Gaining a clear understanding of addiction recovery means dispelling any myths that breed misinformation.
+Common misconceptions about addiction recovery include:

 - It’s all a matter of willpower